New Baltic Barometer VI Questionnaire

 OR

-d) Is it better when prices are kept low by the state even if there are few
+d) Is it better when prices are kept low by the state even if there are few goods in the

 shops